Montassar-Chihi/Machine-learning-with-R/README.md

 # Machine-learning-with-R
-machine learning techniques applied with R , datasets are all available with this
+machine learning techniques applied with R on some real world problems , datasets are all available with this